Roadmap To WiFi 7 | What is WiFi 7 and What Are Its Key Features?

 2.4Ghz Wi-fi Channels

 The 2.4GHz spectrum can transmit signals over a long distance but has a narrower bandwidth.
 The frequency range of the 2.4 GHz band is split into 13 overlapping channels.
 Every channel occupies a unique bandwidth with its central frequency.
-3 distinct channels do not overlap.
+Three distinct channels do not overlap.
 In the above figure, the channels 1, 6, and 11 are independent.
-The 2.4 GHz Wi-Fi spectrum has a 70 MHz width.
-The 5GHz band is split into 24 individual channels with a bandwidth of 20 MHz, and the spectrum is approximately 500 MHz wide.
+The 2.4 GHz Wi-Fi spectrum has a 70 MHz width.5 GHz Wi-Fi Channels The 5GHz band is split into 24 individual channels with a bandwidth of 20 MHz, and the spectrum is approximately 500 MHz wide.
 The 5 GHz Wi-Fi has an increased data transfer speed and wider bandwidth, providing a much quicker data connection.
 It can assist in high-bandwidth applications such as streaming videos.

 6GHz Wi-Fi Channel Allocations